jan-vince/smallcontactform/README.md

   * Set Label if you need one (it is used for descriptive text above input field)
   * Set autofocus if you want cursor to automatically jump to this field (if checked more than one field, cursor jumps to first one)

+When dropdown is selected there will be values/options repeater shown.
+You can add as many values you need.

+> Hint: you can add dropdown empty option by adding a value with empty ID.

 #### Field data validation

 You can select from predefined rules or add custom Validator rules (read [documentation](https://octobercms.com/docs/services/validation#available-validation-rules)).